undyau/meos-oz-from-svn/installer/readme.txt

+26 June 2013 (fork of 3.0.311)
+- add missing HTML help for English

 19 June 2013 (fork of 3.0.311)
 - SSS results report
 - Start & finish time converetd from UTC in results export